This collection has access restrictions. For details, please see the restrictions.

 Elizabeth White Nims Rankin, daughter of Susan Rachel Spratt and Joseph White, was born on 13 November 1835 at Fort Mill, S.C.
 Between 1856 and 1867, Elizabeth and Frederick Nims had five sons and two daughters: Luther (1856-1930), Frank White (1858-1876), Susie Spratt (1860-1887), Frederick (1862-1951), Annie (1864-1864), Edward (1865-1867), and Boyden (1867-1927).
 On 18 February 1874, Elizabeth married Wade D. Rankin, with whom she had two daughters: Eleanor Wade (called Nell; also called Chet by her sister Bess) (1875-1965) and Elizabeth White (called Bess and Bessie; also called Carrie by her sister Nell) (1877-1963).
 The sisters lived with their parents until their deaths.
 When Eleanor Wade Rankin married Roy Spratt (1876-1928) from Chester, S.C., in 1904, he came to live with the family.
 Wade D. Rankin died in 1906.
 Elizabeth White Nims Rankin died at Mount Holly, N.C., in 1908.

 Boyden Nims, whose wife was named Edna Jackson, earned a Ph.D. in chemistry from the University of Michigan and was a chemist in Columbia, S.C.
-He of a heart attack while running towards a fire at his pleasure park, Boyden Arbor Picnic and Campgrounds, in 1926.
+He had a heart attack while running towards a fire at his pleasure park, Boyden Arbor Picnic and Campgrounds, and died in 1926.
 Also included are Luther Nims and his wife, Eunice Nims, of the Nims Manufacturing Company, which produced cotton yarns in Mount Holly, and Frederick Nims (d.
 1953) of Fort Mill, S.C., who married Floride Harrison.

 Children of Eleanor Wade Rankin Spratt and Roy Spratt were: Wade Rankin (1904-1962); Frances Marion (1906-1997); Elizabeth White (1908-1999); Eleanor Royden (1912-1999); and Julia Caldwell (1916-1938).